UKHomeOffice/hof-db-table-replacer/README.md

 KEYCLOAK_PASSWORD
 KEYCLOAK_TOKEN_URL
 CASEWORKER_EMAIL # Email address to send pass/fail notifications to
+NOTIFICATIONS_CLIENT # e.g. govuk-notify.
+No default is given
+NOTIFICATIONS_MODEL # e.g. govuk-notify-model.
+No default is given
-NOTIFY_KEY # API key for a GovUK Notify service NOTIFY_TEMPLATE_PASS # Template reference ID for GovUK Notify template for success case NOTIFY_TEMPLATE_FAIL # Template reference ID for GovUK Notify template for failure case DB_INSERT_BATCH_SIZE # Defaults to 2000.
+NOTIFY_KEY # API key for a GovUK Notify service DB_REPLACER_SUCCESS_TEMPLATE # Template reference ID for GovUK Notify template for success case DB_REPLACER_FAILURE_TEMPLATE # Template reference ID for GovUK Notify template for failure case DB_INSERT_BATCH_SIZE # Defaults to 2000.
 OPTIONAL: tweak for the max size of a single DB insert batch DB_CLIENT # Choose a DB client to use to interact with the database e.g. 'pgp' or 'knex'.
 Options are in the /db folder DB_MODEL # Choose a DB model appropriate to the client you selected.
 Options are in the /db/models folder